 2. Taking notes

 During work meetings, take notes using mind maps.
-Jot down the main idea of the meeting, and then add branches with ideas, questions, and main points as the meeting progresses.
+Jot down the main idea of the meeting, and add branches with ideas, questions, and points as the meeting progresses.
+Then, use Collaborative AI to summarize themes and main ideas in seconds.
 Taking notes with mind maps rather than a bullet list requires the listener to engage with the material, increasing understanding and recall.

 3. Presenting